zhuohan/teamKill/docs/final.md

 In the third version, we, again, improved the running speed of our algorithm.
-We decrease the average running time to be less than 0.2 second in Python.
+We decrease the average running time to be less than 0.2 seconds in Python.
 With this improvement, we also increased the surviving time of the agent to be 4 times longer than the previous version.

 ![Breadth First Search](imp.png){:class="img-responsive centered" height="80%" width="80%"}

 Finally, we also evaluate a traditional greedy algorithm based on the Grid World MDP.
 Surprisingly, our algorithm runs more than 100 times faster than the traditional solution.

 In order to visualize the abilities of our algorithms, we run 10 times for each of our algorithms including:
 ##### Level 1: Immediate decision
 ##### Level 2: Two steps decision
 ##### Level 3 (Navigating to best point ) combined with level 1 and 2
 ##### Grid World MDP greedy algorithm